Children who are disabled social care

 Children who have multiple or complex disabling impairments may need more intensive support.
 We identify this support through a needs assessment.
-A family worker from the Family Focus Team can go through an assessment with you, according to the Dorset Threshold Tool.
+A family worker from the Children who are Disabled Support Team can go through an assessment with you, according to the Dorset Threshold Tool.
 We can provide a range of services If the assessment shows your child's needs are eligible.

 If you need home aids, equipment or adaptations for children or young people who have physical or learning disabilities, an occupational therapist from Dorset County Council (DCC) will complete an assessment.

 We provide these services under the Chronically Sick and Disabled Persons Act 1970 which we also talk about in your education, health and care (EHC) plan.

 Family workers, occupational therapists and social workers work together across Dorset to provide the right level of support for families.

 Children's social care teams provide a statutory social work service to children in need and their families.
 Not every family with a disabled child needs a social worker.
 Social workers normally focus on children with multiple or complex needs who often live in difficult or challenging circumstances where they are at risk of harm, or pose a risk to themselves or others.

 Social workers have legal child protection duties and work with looked after children (children in care) and their families, but they also work proactively to help prevent difficulties starting or repeating.

 All the children's social care teams work closely with other professionals and agencies, including early years education providers, schools and health services or other community-based professionals.